Doctors Note Logo

 Tongue Symptoms: 9 Warning Signs

-Tongue warning signs to know include unusual color changes, a thick persistent coating, sores or lumps, swelling, burning pain or tingling, new texture changes, trouble moving the tongue or speaking, and changes in taste; seek urgent care for swelling with breathing difficulty or sudden numbness or weakness, and see a clinician if symptoms last more than two weeks, bleed, feel hard, or interfere with eating.
-There are several factors to consider.
-See below for the complete details, possible causes like nutritional deficiencies, infections, allergies, and nerve problems, plus guidance on when to monitor at home versus call a doctor or go to the emergency department.
+Key tongue warning signs include: unusual color changes, a thick or persistent coating, sores, lumps, swelling, burning pain, tingling, texture changes, trouble moving the tongue or speaking, and changes in taste.
+Seek emergency care immediately for tongue swelling with breathing difficulty, or sudden numbness or weakness.
+Contact a clinician if symptoms last longer than two weeks, bleed, feel hard, or interfere with eating.

 answer background